bellons91/personal-tech-notes/azure/Azure Storage Account/Blob Storage Tiers.md

 - **Only the hot and cool access tiers can be set at the account level**.
 The archive access tier can only be set at the blob level.
 - Data in the cool access tier has slightly lower availability, but still has high durability, retrieval latency, and throughput characteristics similar to hot data.
 - **Data in the archive access tier is stored offline**.
 The archive tier offers the lowest storage costs but also the highest access costs and latency.
-- **The hot and cool tiers support all [[azure-storage-redundancy-types]] options**.
+- **The hot and cool tiers support all [[Azure Storage Redundancy Types]] options**.
 The archive tier supports only LRS, GRS, and RA-GRS.
 - **Data storage limits are set at the account level and not per access tier**.
 You can choose to use all of your limit in one tier or across all three tiers.

 ## Hot tier